-The League has positions on a multitude of public policy issues decided by our elected representatives, however, until the adoption of this position it did not have a position on how we elect the representatives that make those public policy decisions.
+The League has positions on a multitude of public policy issues decided by our elected representatives.
+However, until the adoption of this position, it did not have a position on how we elect the representatives that make those public policy decisions.
 Over time, 14 Leagues have conducted studies and developed positions supporting alternatives to the plurality system.
-This position is a compilation of positions adopted by state and Leagues in Arizona, California, Colorado, , Florida, Massachusetts, Maine, Minnesota, North Carolina, Oklahoma, Oregon, Pennsylvania, South Carolina, Vermont, and Washington, as well as Santa Monica, CA, and established LWVUS principles on representation.
+This position is a compilation of positions adopted by state and local Leagues in Arizona, California, Colorado, Florida, Massachusetts, Maine, Minnesota, North Carolina, Oklahoma, Oregon, Pennsylvania, South Carolina, Vermont, and Washington, as well as Santa Monica, CA, and established LWVUS principles on representation.

-This position does not support any particular election method but rather supports the LWV goals for "an open, governmental system that is representative, accountable and responsive."
+This position does not support any particular election method but rather supports the League goals for "an open, governmental system that is representative, accountable, and responsive."
 It allows for Leagues to use the position to evaluate or propose electoral options.
-This position provides us a clear but flexible base of principles to explore election method reforms and take action when appropriate for voters.
+This position provides us with a clear but flexible base of principles to explore election method reforms and take action when appropriate for voters.
 Moving forward, LWVUS will work with state and local Leagues to interpret and use the position, but some basic guidelines for use include:

-- The National League could use this position to support or oppose federal legislation. - A State League can use it to support or oppose state legislation. - Local Leagues can use it to propose or evaluate an electoral system proposed in their community. - Local Leagues can propose or support a suitable election method as a remedy to voting rights lawsuits filed when a protected group is under-represented by the current system.
+- LWVUS could use this position to support or oppose federal legislation. - State Leagues can use it to support or oppose state legislation. - Local Leagues can use it to propose or evaluate an electoral system proposed in their community. - Local Leagues can propose or support a suitable election method as a remedy to voting rights lawsuits filed when a protected group is underrepresented by the current system.

 At the start of 2022, LWVUS launched a legislative office hours series to answer state/local Leagues' questions about LWVUS positions.
-One common theme was Ranked-Choice Voting (RCV).
+One common theme was ranked choice voting (RCV).
 LWVUS has not supported legislation at the federal level to institute RCV across the board.
-However, LWVUS encourages state and local leagues to use the Voter Representation/Electoral Systems section of Impact on Issues - specifically, the position line that recommends informing their advocacy around state and local legislation and ballot initiatives - with regard to the use of ranked-choice voting locally.
+However, LWVUS encourages state and local Leagues to use the Voter Representation/Electoral Systems position - specifically, the line that recommends informing their advocacy around state and local legislation and ballot initiatives - with regard to the use of RCV locally.
+State and local Leagues have used the position to support RCV in communities and jurisdictions along with their own positions.